gilnam74/vex-sneppet/Python-for-artists.md

     geometry.setName('MY_GEO')
 ```

 Now the script will create "MY_GEO" node **only if this name is unique** the for current scene.
 If the "MY_GEO" node exists, `Geo Creator` will do nothing and it could be frustrating for the end users.
-You run a script and nothing happens, so you don't know what is going on!
+Imagine, you run a script and nothing happens, so you don't know what is going on...

 **Scripts always should inform users about program execution**.

-Usually, it could be print statements (seeing in Houdini Console).
-We will **raise the window** with the appropriate message if the "MY_GEO" node exists or has been created:
+Usually, it could be print statements (seeing in Houdini Console) indicated particular results.
+For our example we will **raise the window** with the appropriate message in both cases, if the "MY_GEO" node exists or if it has been created:

 ```python
 import hou